Outdoor holiday celebrations around the United States

 The White House isn’t the only place in the nation's capital that’s getting in on the holiday spirit.
 Civilians can enjoy the undeniable festive energy in the District through New Year’s Day by visiting the U.S. Capitol Christmas Tree on the West Lawn of the U.S. Capitol.
 The National Menorah will be lit throughout Hanukkah.

-Mask-wearing is mandatory at the Downtown Holiday Market on F Street NW between 7th and 9th Streets.
-Shop from more than 70 Black-owned and local businesses Tuesday through Saturday through December 23.
 About 25 minutes away in Vienna, Virginia, celebrate the season at Meadowlark Botanical Gardens’ Winter Walk of Lights.
 Stroll the one-way half-mile path full of holiday lights and festive decorations, admire the Fountains of Lights and watch as the “sing to me” tree’s lights dance along with all your favorite holiday tunes.
-Timed tickets must be purchased online ahead of time and are available on a limited basis, while the event takes place nightly through January 3.
+Timed tickets must be purchased online ahead of time and are available on a limited basis.

-Treat yourselves to a lovely half-mile walk through the woods, toast marshmallows around the fire, shop for presents at the Artisan Christmas Market, donate canned goods to help others, meet Santa and his elves—he’ll be attending virtually December 21 and 22—and feast your eyes on more than 500,000 lights during the Illuminights Winter Walk of Lights at Explore Park.
-Purchase timed tickets online or by phone to access this event, which runs through December 23 and from December 26 to January 3.
+Treat yourselves to a lovely half-mile walk through the woods, toast marshmallows around the fire, shop for presents at the Artisan Christmas Market, donate canned goods to help others, meet Santa and his elves, and feast your eyes on more than 500,000 lights during the Illuminights Winter Walk of Lights at Explore Park.
+Purchase timed tickets online or by phone to access this event.

 Head to Virginia Beach for a unique beach-themed holiday lights display.
-At the Holiday Lights at the Beach, you’ll drive on the Atlantic Ocean boardwalk that has been transformed into a nautical lights display, including a surfing Santa, until January 3.
+At the Holiday Lights at the Beach, you’ll drive on the Atlantic Ocean boardwalk that has been transformed into a nautical lights display, including a surfing Santa.

 If you’re in the Florida panhandle, don’t miss 12 Nights of Lights at The Village of Baytowne Wharf, located about halfway between Pensacola and Panama City Beach in South Walton.
-Three free light shows happen every hour on the hour starting at 6 p.m. each Wednesday, Friday and Saturday through Christmas and you can catch a complimentary concert Wednesday nights between 6 p.m. and 8 p.m.
+Enjoy a festive light show every Wednesday, Friday, and Saturday leading up to Christmas!
+This sparkling event will also be featured during our special holiday edition of the Wednesday Night Concert Series.
+Watch three dazzling shows each night!

 Dolly Parton’s Dollywood features an award-winning spectacle, set in the backdrop of the Smoky Mountains.
 The festival features over 5 million lights, and even include fireworks this year.